evanshortiss/rhte-2019-hackathon-on-rhmi/data/desired-outputs/qa-team/README.md

 ## Traffic Sensors

-Traffic sensors flush their counters every 30 seconds.
+Traffic sensors flush their counters every minute.
 Flushing a counter means they reset their internal count to 0, and send a JSON payload to an AMQ Streams broker.